-Our ghost gear research is a citizen science project that relies upon individuals who encounter ghost gear in the water and on beaches.
-Details of the net and any entangled sea turtles are recorded and fed into our central database on ghost gear and sea turtle entanglements in the Indian Ocean.
+Our ghost gear research is a citizen science project that relies on individuals encountering ghost gear in the water or on beaches.
+Details of the nets and any entangled sea turtles are recorded and entered into our central database on ghost gear and sea turtle entanglements in the Indian Ocean.

-The aim of this research is to understand the origin of ghost gear, its drift patterns, and where it intersects with sea turtles, to mitigate the issue.
-Whilst volunteering with us, you may help us with analysis and data entry when ghost nets are brought to the centre.
+The aim of this research is to understand the origins of ghost gear, its drift patterns, and where it intersects with sea turtles, in order to mitigate the issue.
+While volunteering with us, you may assist with analysis and data entry when ghost nets are brought to the centre.